brandonchartier/foreward/readme.md

     => {1, 2}

 ### diff (difference)
 Returns a new list containing the elements which are present in the first list and not in the others.
-This function is not curried as it takes a variable number of arguments.

     diff({1, 2, 3}, {1})
     => {2, 3}

 ### take
-Returns the first n items in the list.
+Returns the first `n` items in the list.

     take(2, {1, 2, 3, 4, 5})
     => {1, 2}

 ### drop
-Returns the result of dropping the first n items of the list.
+Returns the result of dropping the first `n` items of the list.

     drop(2, {1, 2, 3, 4, 5})
     => {3, 4, 5}

 ### at (nth)
-Gets the element at the nth index (the first argument).
+Gets the element at the `nth` index (the first argument).
 If negative, will work from the end.

     nth(2, {1, 2, 3, 4, 5})
     => 2

 ### index
-Returns the index at which value can be found in the array, or nil if value is not present in the array.
+Returns the index at which value can be found in the array, or `nil` if value is not present in the array.

     index(2, {1, 2, 3, 4, 5})
     => 2

 ### find
 Returns the first item in list to pass the function's test.
-Returns nil if all items fail the test.
+Returns `nil` if all items fail the test.

     find(odd, {2, 3, 4 ,5})
     => 3